11 Examples of High-Converting Blog Homepages in 2022

 That’s a blog of a huge marketing hub, praised by many industry professionals.

 It’s a rather rich page design.
 But that doesn’t make the use of the blog homepage complicated.
-The whole layout is made of geometrical blocks offering articles from various topics.
+The whole layout is made of geometrical blocks offering articles on various topics.

 And here comes a blog from a guest posting service called Adsy.